Today I was very happy when I opened the Siddha Yoga path website and could chant the mantra Om Namah Shivaya

 When I received the Siddha Yoga update email inviting us to take photos of the crescent moon on Mahashivaratri, I started practicing taking photos every day.
 I knew already what time was the perfect time and also the best place to take the photo.
 This morning, I woke up early and went out to look for the moon.
 I felt kind of sad when I looked up to the sky and I saw too many clouds there.
 It was impossible to find the moon.
 At the time, I just closed my eyes, and a thought arose within me: "Taking a photo is not as important as the practice of mantra japa

 ."
 So I started repeating the mantra with my eyes still closed.
 After a few minutes, when I opened my eyes, the moon was there, right in front of me!
 I felt so happy; I felt so much gratitude.

-a devotee from Puerto Vallarta, Mexico
+a Siddha Yogi from Puerto Vallarta, Mexico

 Today I felt so astounded by the outpouring of Guru's grace.
 Here in Panama, where I am currently visiting my parents who are from India, the Indian community is also preparing for Mahashivaratri and they have planned an extended evening of bhajans this Sunday.